Pierre-D-G/Ng-Github-Profile-Searcher/README.md

 ## Project Details

-A SPA built using Angular 4 which allows a user to search for another user via their username and get details about their github profile such as repositories via the Github API.
+A SPA built using Angular 4 which allows a user to search for another user on Github via their username and get details about their github profile such as repositories via the Github API.

 ## Getting Started